Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$

 We plot the quenched fraction as a function of environmental density in Fig. \ref{fig:qf_dens}.
 Galaxies are binned by stellar mass and by redshift.
 Again, we plot the ORELSE quenched fractions.
-They calculate their density $\logten(1+\delta)$ using a Voronoi Monte-Carlo method \citep[see][]{Lubin2009,Tomczak2017}.
+They calculated their density $\logten(1+\delta)$ using a Voronoi Monte-Carlo method \citep[see][]{Lubin2009,Tomczak2017}.
 They presented their results in three environmental density bins: low density $\logten(1+\delta)<0.3$, intermediate density $0.3<\logten(1+\delta)<0.7$, and high density $\logten(1+\delta)>0.7$.
 These density bins may be converted to bins in $\Sigma_7$, and the result is $\Sigma_7<140\ \text{gal}\ \text{Mpc}^{-2}$, $140<\Sigma_7\,/\,\text{gal}\ \text{Mpc}^{-2}<350$, and $\Sigma_7>350\ \text{gal}\ \text{Mpc}^{-2}$ for low-, intermediate-, and high-density bins, respectively \citep{Mei2023}.
 It has been shown by \citet{Darvish2015} that the conversion between the nearest-neighbour method and the Voronoi Monte-Carlo method works well, and at the same depth as this work.
-The ORELSE density bins are indicated on Fig. \ref{fig:qf_dens} by the grey shaded regions.
-It is clear that the quenched fraction increases with local environmental density at all stellar masses, up to $z=0.75$.
-At $0.75<z<1$, only galaxies with $M_\ast>10^{11}\,M_\odot$ exhibit this behaviour.
+The ORELSE density bins are indicated on Fig. \ref{fig:qf_dens} by the shaded grey regions.
+It is clear that the quenched fraction increases with local environmental density at all stellar masses.
+This effect from the environment is present even at $z=1$, although it is not as strong as at lower redshifts.
 We plot the quenched fractions from the ORELSE survey \citep{Lemaux2019}, in the same stellar mass and redshift bins.

-Quantitatively, we find that the the differential change in fraction as a function of density, which corresponds to the overall slope of each coloured line in Fig. \ref{fig:qf_dens}, indeed decreases with increasing redshift.
+Quantitatively, we find that the differential change in the fraction as a function of density, which corresponds to the overall slope of each coloured line in Fig. \ref{fig:qf_dens}, indeed decreases with increasing redshift.
 Here, the slope is an indicator of how strongly the environment affects the quenched fraction, such that a higher slope means a stronger impact.
-Notably, the slope decreases over the range $z=0.6$ to $z=0.8$, and by $z=1$, the slope is $<0.2$ at all stellar masses, and very close to 0 for $M_\ast<10^{11}\,M_\odot$.
-We also find that the overall decrease in the slope (i.e., the change in the impact of the environment with increasing redshift) is larger for low-mass galaxies with $M_\ast<10^{10.5}\,M_\odot$, whereas the decrease in the slope for high-mass galaxies is shallower.
+Notably, the slope decreases over the range $z=0.25$ to $z=0.8$, and by $z=1$, the slope is $\lesssim0.2$ at all stellar masses.
+We also find that the overall decrease in the slope (i.e. the change in the impact of the environment with increasing redshift) is larger for low-mass galaxies with $M_\ast<10^{10.5}\,M_\odot$, whereas the decrease in the slope for high-mass galaxies is shallower.